10 Must-Dos in Sonoma Wine Country

 Crabs are cooked at Spud Point Crab Company, Bodega Bay

-Spud Point Crab Company
+Spud Point Crab Company, Bodega Bay, California

 6. Go on a Sonoma County Safari

 Next door, you’ll find Snoopy’s Home Ice and the Warm Puppy Café snack bar.
-And scattered throughout Santa Rosa, you’ll discover 5-foot-tall fiberglass statues of whimsically decorated Peanuts characters created as fund-raising art projects.
-To locate the statues and other Peanuts-related sites, read “Explore Snoopy and the Peanuts in Sonoma County 2-Day Itinerary.”
+And scattered throughout Santa Rosa, you’ll discover 5-foot-tall fiberglass statues of whimsically decorated Peanuts characters created as fund-raising art.
+Spot Peanuts statues and sites with this handy guide to Explore Snoopy and the Peanuts in Sonoma County (2-Day Itinerary).

-8. Enjoy Live Performances Flourishing in Sonoma County
+8. Enjoy Live Performances in Sonoma County

 Renowned musicians of all styles perform in the 240-seat Schroeder Hall and 1,400-seat Weill Hall at Rohnert Park’s Green Music Center, a world-class performing arts center in the heart of Sonoma Wine Country.

-9. Appreciate the Sensation of Art in Sonoma
+9. Appreciate Art in Sonoma County

 The interior of the Paul Mahder Gallery, Healdsburg

-Paul Mahder Gallery
+Paul Mahder Gallery in Healdsburg, California

 10. Explore Sonoma County’s Great Outdoors

-Written by Sonoma Insider Patricia Lynn Henley.
+Written by Sonoma Insider Patricia Lynn Henley

 Places Mentioned